One-month lows: State's coronavirus deaths rise by 62, cases up 7,104

 Since the first two cases were announced on March 1, Florida's total has surged to 2.3 percent of the state's 21.48 million population with 487,132, second in the nation.
 In one week, cases have risen by 64,000 at 15.1 percent.

-California is in first place with 506,592 cases, including the addition of 6,542 Saturday, third in the nation behind Florida, according to tracking by Johns Hopkins.
-Texas is third behind Florida with 444,738, including an additional 9,539, which is the second highest in the U.S. New York, which was the leader during the pandemic until two weeks ago, is at 415,767, with 630 more.
+California is in first place with 511,869 cases, including the addition of 9,356 Saturday, first in the nation for daily increase ahead of Florida, according to tracking by Johns Hopkins.
+Texas is third overall behind Florida with 447,222.
+New York, which was the leader during the pandemic until two weeks ago, is at 416,298, with 467 more.

 In South Florida, there were 27 of the 62 deaths reported Sunday for a total of 3,503 at 49.4 percent though the population only comprises 30 percent.
 For months the percentage has been above half.